Train to teach if you do not have a degree

 • Bachelor of Science (BSc)

-Find out more about the qualifications you need to be a teacher in England.
+Find out more about the qualifications you need to be a teacher in England

-Non-UK citizens: undergraduate degree courses
+Non-UK citizens: bachelor's degree courses

 If you're a non-UK citizen who wants to study in England, you can visit the UK Council for International Student Affairs for information about studying at an English university.